Brattleboro, Vermont: Rail

 Amtrak, the national passenger rail system, operates its Vermonter service daily through Brattleboro, connecting the town by rail with Washington, D.C., and St. Albans, Vermont, and many stations in between.
-Brattleboro was recently part of a $70 million re-alignment of the Vermonters route to the old Montrealer route, restoring passenger rail service between Brattleboro and the western Massachusetts cities of Northampton and Greenfield.
-Recent upgrades to railroad tracks in Massachusetts and Connecticut, to the south, have significantly reduced rail travel time to New York and points south.
+In 2014 Brattleboro was part of a $70 million re-alignment of the Vermonters route to the old Montrealer route, restoring passenger rail service between Brattleboro and the western Massachusetts cities of Northampton and Greenfield.
+In 2014, upgrades to railroad tracks in Massachusetts and Connecticut, to the south, reduced rail travel time to New York and points south.

 Bus

 Southeast Vermont Transit, doing business as the MOOver and consisting of the former Current and Brattleboro BeeLine bus operations, operates 3 local bus routes around Brattleboro that also serve Guilford and Hinsdale, New Hampshire on weekdays and Saturday non-holidays.
 They also operated commuter bus routes between Brattleboro, Bellows Falls (weekdays) and Wilmington (everyday).